C4dynamics/C4dynamics/docs/source/user/detecttrack.rst

 .. ### Summary

 ..
-By combining car detection using YOLO and car tracking with the Kalman filter, we can achieve robust and accurate tracking of cars in surveillance videos.
+By combining car detection using YOLOv3 and car tracking with the Kalman filter, we can achieve robust and accurate tracking of cars in surveillance videos.
 ..
 The C4dynamics algorithms engineering framework provides an efficient environment
 .. for implementing and evaluating such computer vision algorithms.
 In this example, leveraging *Amit Elbaz* masters' project to detect and track vehicles with Yolo and Kalman Filter.